Moderate Republicans (France, 1848–1870): Under the Second Empire

 After 1849, the main opponents of the now commonly named Republicans were the Catholic Church, for its counter-revolutionary and reactionary ideas.
 However, Louis-Napoléon Bonaparte was a strong supporter of clericalism and the Concordat of 1801.
 In this time, the Republicans and the Bonapartists started a bitter rivalry.
 After the coup d'état of 1851 and the proclamation of the Second French Empire, Napoleon III (the official title of Louis-Napoléon Bonaparte) repressed the Republicans, with 239 being imprisoned to Cayenne and 6,000 of 10,000 people interned in military camps in Algeria while some were guillotined or sentenced to house arrest in France.
 At the end, around 1,500 Republicans like Victor Hugo were exiled from France.
-Despite the amnesty of 15 August 1859, some exiled Republicans never returned to France (like Hugo, former Montagnard Ledru-Rollin, Louis Blanc and Armand Barbès).
+Despite the amnesty of 15 August 1859, some exiled Republicans did not return to France until after the end of the Second Empire (like Hugo, former Montagnard Ledru-Rollin, Louis Blanc and Armand Barbès).
 Hugo coined the expression "When liberty returns, I will return".

 With the weakening of the French Empire, the Republicans returned to the political scene and took advantage of the liberal laws of 1868 and some diplomatic difficulties.
 They became the official opposition group with the Léon Gambetta's Belleville Agenda of 1869 based on radical, progressive, laicist and reformist goals.
 In the final years of the French Empire, the Republicans were divided in three factions: